sherlockdoyle/Python-Codes/pawky/README.md

 ```

 ## Accessing Fields
 Fields in the records can be accessed almost in the same way as in `awk`.
-To print the first field of each record, you can do one of the following:
+To print the first field of each record, you can do one of the followings:
 ```python
 awk[:] = lambda r: print(r['$1'])  # awk like $ syntax
 awk[:] = lambda r: print(r['S1'])  # because S looks like $